 Here $P\cong \reals^p$ with $p=(m(k{+}1){+}n(m{+}1){+}n{+}1)$.
 This program~\eqref{eqn:network} describes a smooth (infinitely differentiable) function.
 The goal of automatic differentiation is to find its derivative.

-If we $\beta$-reduce all the $\lambda$'s, we end up with a very long function expression just built from the sigmoid function and linear algebra.
+If we $\beta$-reduce all the $\lambda$'s, we obtain a very long function expression built only from the sigmoid function and linear algebra.
 We can then find a program for calculating its derivative by applying the chain rule.
-However, automatic differentiation can also be expressed without first $\beta$-reducing, in a compositional way, by explaining how higher order functions like $(\layer)$ and $(\compose)$ propagate derivatives.
+However, automatic differentiation can also be expressed without first $\beta$-reducing, in a compositional way, by explaining how higher-order functions, such as $(\layer)$ and $(\compose)$, propagate derivatives.
 This paper is a semantic analysis of this compositional approach.

-The general idea of denotational semantics is to interpret types as spaces and programs as functions between the spaces.
+The general idea of denotational semantics is to interpret types as spaces and programs as functions between spaces.
 In this paper, we propose to use diffeological spaces and smooth functions~\cite{souriau1980groupes,iglesias2013diffeology} to this end.
-These satisfy the following three desiderata: \begin{itemize} \item $\RR$ is a space, and the smooth functions $\RR\to\RR$ are exactly the functions that are infinitely differentiable; \item The set of smooth functions $X\to Y$ between spaces again forms a space, so we can interpret function types. \item The disjoint union of a sequence of spaces again forms a space, and this enables us to interpret variant types and inductive types, e.g.\ lists of reals form the space $\biguplus_{i=0}^{\infty}\RR^i$. \end{itemize} We emphasise that the most standard formulation of differential geometry, using manifolds, does not support spaces of functions.
-Diffeological spaces seem to us the simplest notion of space that satisfies these conditions, but there are other candidates~\cite{baez2011convenient,smootheology}.
-A diffeological space is in particular a set $X$ equipped with a chosen set of curves $C_X\subseteq X^\RR$ and a smooth map $f:X\to Y$ must be such that if $\gamma\in C_X$ then $\gamma;f\in C_Y$.
+These satisfy the following three desiderata: \begin{itemize} \item $\RR$ is a space, and the smooth functions $\RR\to\RR$ are exactly the infinitely differentiable functions; \item The set of smooth functions $X\to Y$ between spaces again forms a space, so we can interpret function types. \item The disjoint union of a sequence of spaces again forms a space, and this enables us to interpret variant types and inductive types, e.g. lists of reals form the space $\biguplus_{i=0}^{\infty}\RR^i$. \end{itemize} We emphasise that the most standard formulation of differential geometry, using manifolds, does not support spaces of functions.
+Diffeological spaces seem to us to be the simplest notion of space that satisfies these conditions, but there are other candidates~\cite{baez2011convenient,smootheology}.
+A diffeological space is, in particular, a set $X$ equipped with a chosen set of curves $C_X\subseteq X^\RR$; a smooth map $f:X\to Y$ must be such that if $\gamma\in C_X$ then $\gamma;f\in C_Y$.
 This is reminiscent of the method of logical relations.